 Most history starts with a find.

-Today the riverboat pilots on the Thames tell the story of Waterloo Bridge being built by women during the Second World War, they kept the story alive since the 1950s.
+Today the Thames riverboat pilots tell the story of Waterloo Bridge being built by women during the Second World War, they kept the story alive since the 1950s.
 However, no official record of this history existed as historian Professor Christine Wall discovered after years of trawling through the archives.

-Two years ago she was joined by film-maker Karen Livesey to pursue the story through oral history.
-The Ladies Bridge explores why these bridge builders and 24,000 other female construction workers have been written out of history.
+The Ladies Bridge documentary also explores why these bridge builders and many thousands of female construction workers had been written out of history.

 It was not until 2015, with a crucial interview from the The Ladies Bridge documentary and Prof Wall’s find of three photographs, that Historic England officially acknowledged womens contribution to the building of the bridge with a listing.

 The Ladies Bridge Documentary ( 30 minutes )

 Director: Karen Livesey